Search

 A few final suggestions:

 • Your focus areas and the enablers that support them form a decision-making framework for the entire organisation – not a plan of action for the sustainability team.
-If you get them right, they should orient and inform every decision from this point forwards – from global acquisitions to remuneration structures to deciding on the chemicals used by the cleaning crew.
-And perhaps create you some space to take off a few days and escape to the bush.

-• The framework and its clarity of focus should have opened the door for further analysis.
-You analysis will get more granular as you explore tangible commitments, innovation opportunities, timelines, measures and many things that can be tweaked or nudged to bring your framework alive.
+• The framework should highlight where you need further analysis.
+You analysis will get more granular as you get more tangible.
 There will be a lot of things, but now you should be allocating energy with eyes nicely open.
-(The final phrase is from my friend, film-maker and anthropologist Paul Myburgh, who taught me the bushman greeting Tsamkwa/tge?
-Are your eyes nicely open?).

 Banner photo: Flock of pigeons scattering by JJ Shev on Unsplash.